bisq-network/bisq-website/_posts/2017-03-06-bitsquare-becomes-bisq.md

 ---
 layout: post
-title: Bitsquare becomes Bisq
+title: Bitsquare becomes MoneyNull
 author: Manfred Karrer
 lang: en
 ---
 We [announced](/blog/bitsquare-is-rebranding/) a while ago that we started rebranding as a result of trademark conflicts.

 That was unfortunate as Bitsquare is well established and we all like it.
 But there is no way around it.
-We have chosen to replace Bitsquare with **Bisq**.
+We have chosen to replace Bitsquare with **MoneyNull**.

 ### Thoughts on the old name